Become a Leader in the Outdoors

 Andrew Sampson

 Professionally, Andrew has served as an outdoor instructor for the CSU Outdoor program and as a teaching assistant for multiple outdoor leadership classes at CSU.
-He has also worked for multiple seasons in the skiing industry as a ski technician at Ski Cooper outside of Leadville.
+During the winter, he also teaches Avalanche Level 1 and Rescue classes as an AIARE instructor with Apex Mountain School.

-Andrew's personal outdoor pursuits include summits of all of Colorado's publicly accessed 14ers, a thru hike of the Colorado Trail, a successful self-lead summit of Mt Rainier, summits of Cayambe and Chimborazo in Ecuador, and 3 self-lead trips to Denali including a successful summit.
-He loves spending his time outside backcountry skiing, rock climbing, ice climbing, backpacking, trail running, alpine scrambling, and mountain biking.
+Andrew's personal outdoor pursuits include summits of all of Colorado's publicly accessed 14ers, a thru hike of the Colorado Trail, a successful self-lead summit of Mt Rainier, summits of Cayambe and Chimborazo in Ecuador, an expedition to Mt.
+Logan, and 3 self-lead trips to Denali including a successful summit.
+He loves spending his time outside exploring the West, chasing animals through the woods, and climbing and skiing all of the snow, rock, and ice he can find.

 Teaching Assistants